Nathan Kellerman

 Talks

 • [PDF] Mixture modeling political cultures (and more?).
 December 2025.
-Bowdoin College Mathematics Department Honors Research Check-In.
+Bowdoin College Mathematics Department Honors Research Mid-Year Talk.

 • Understanding the shape of data with accumulation barcodes.
 November 2025.
 UNC Greensboro Regional Mathematics and Statistics Conference.